SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

             * Interested in Western learning
                 * Learned through Jesuit missionaries
                 * Jesuits saw worship as a ceremony and not rites
+                * However, was not fully accepted by the Emperor after the early 18th century
+                *